 Naava remains committed to fostering a workplace that celebrates diversity, ensures equity, and promotes inclusion for all employees.
-We believe that a supportive environment enhances and inclusive collaboration, creativity, and the overall well-being of our team.
+We believe that a supportive and inclusive environment enhances collaboration, creativity, and the overall well-being of our team.
 In 2023, Naava employed 60 people across its operations, with 60% identifying as female, 35.56% as male, and 4.44% preferring not to disclose their gender.

 Our employees bring a wealth of experience and varied backgrounds.
-Among them, 6.67% identify as part of the LGBTOIA+ community, and 17.78% reported having of employees feel com-fortable discussing their of employees feel comrace, nationality, gender identity, disability or any other part of their identity, with their colleagues.
+Among them, 6.67% identify as part of the LGBTQIA+ community, and 17.78% reported having of employees feel comfortable discussing their race, nationality, gender identity, disability or any other part of their identity, with their colleagues.

-of employees feel that Naava policies and practices are inclusive and respectful for all employees.
+93% of employees feel that Naava policies and practices are inclusive and respectful for all employees.

-of employees have been 62% of employees have been promoted or provided a wider scope of work.
+of employees have been promoted or provided a wider scope of work.